 - Do you need FACS analysis, cell sorting or both?
 FACS analysis results in data recorded by acquisition software.
 Cell sorting gives you cells separated into pure populations and all the data acquired during sorting.

-- First time sort users are required to fill the Biosafety Questionnaire.
+- First time sort users are required to fill out the Biosafety Questionnaire

 - No primary human materials will be accepted for sorting unless documented proof (such as a test slip) of patient's negative results of testing for HIV, Hepatitis B and Hepatitis C will be provided prior to sort.
 This must be clear before time is reserved.
 Only BSL1 material (no cells of human or primate origin, no virus or retrovirus infected cells) can be brought for sorting on MoFlo.